EpicBart02/BST-Hash-Project/README.md

 ## Project conclusions and lessons learned
 We separate technical issues from project related issues.
 ### Technical issues
-The most time consuming part by far was the BST map and what hashing truly is.
+The most time consuming part by far was the BST map and understanding what hashing and hash values are.
 Binary search trees were a whole new experience from anything we've encountered before.
 This was a structured way to store information like we havent seen before in programming.
 Working on it without having the faintest idea how they work was not an option.
 We had to thoroughly research about the subjects and how they worked.
 The more we read, the more complicated it was.
-*Bst
+# Bst
 But once we learned about recursive functions everything became clearer.
 Working with recursive methots simplified our learning experience with BST maps quite significantly.
 Also it became much more fun.
 So Id say working with binary search trees when we had no idea what it was in the beginning was the most difficult part of the project.
-*Hashing
+# Hashing
 For hashing we did not have such luck.
 It took a very long time to actually understand how to get the hash value of a string.
 We learnt about ASCII and ord().
 If we took the time to prematurely ask about hashing during the first few laboratories it wouldve taken us much less time to complete.

 The most important lesson is most likely not to look at code as an explanation, but just a watered down solution.
 For example, reading code about recursive methods did not help me at all.
 I was just as confused as i was coming into it.